Seeded-domotic/docs/guides/setup-hassio-on-raspberrypi3-and-docker.md

-# Setup HASSIO on Raspberrypi3 and Docker
+# Setup HASSIO on Raspberrypi3 with Docker

 This guide was created on 01/02/2022 following several guides found over the Hassio forums.